A fair amount of people ask what to wear on the hands for cool and cold weather hiking. Here’s my take.

 They are bulky if packed, probably a bit too warm for much above 20F and some brands can be stiffer and less pliable.

-But if you are looking for the absolute warmest layer mittens.
+But if you are looking for the absolute warmest layer mittens outside of down mitts, these are the mitts to buy.

 Another popular, if even bulkier choice, are the Foxx River Double Ragg Mittens.

 Very warm but not as weather resistant.
-They are not as stiff as the boiled wool above and are less expensive.
+The Foxx River mitts are not as stiff as the boiled wool above and are less expensive.
 They make an excellent layer with a shell for many people.
-I wore them for many years when I used to snowshoe and they were effective.
+I wore them for many years when I used to snowshoe, and they were effective.

 As my liner gloves are already a bit thicker, I find a mid-layer that is not as thick as the above types of mittens to be perfect.